Categories

 Instructions

-• Remove core from cabbage while leaving the rest of the head intact.
+• Remove the core from cabbage while leaving the rest of the head intact.

-• In a large bowl, mix meat, onions, garlic, rice, eggs, and seasonings
+• Meanwhile, mix the meat, onions, garlic, rice, egg and seasonings in a large bowl.

 • Spread tomato sauce followed by the sauerkraut on the bottom of a large roast pan.

-• Chop up unused cabbage pieces and add to bottom of pan
+• Chop up unused cabbage pieces and add them to the bottom of a large roast pan along with 1 can of the tomato sauce and the sauerkraut.

-• Cover with tomato juice, tomato soup and diced tomatoes
+• Top with the remaining can of tomato sauce, the tomato juice, tomato soup and diced tomatoes to cover the rolls.

 Sounds real good just hope the uncocked rice comes out right it would be a bummer if it’s dry and undercooked